He tells me all the time I'm so good to him.

 Keep a clean, organized home

-I make sure my husband has a comfortable and clean home life, a refuge where he can escape from a stressful day at the office, and get much needed rest and renewal.
-I used to work full time and I can attest to the fact that there's nothing worse than coming home from work to unmade beds, dishes in the sink, and clutter everywhere.
+I make sure my husband has a comfortable and clean home life, a refuge where he can escape from a stressful day at the office for much needed rest and renewal.
+I used to work full time and I can attest to the fact there's nothing worse than coming home from work to unmade beds, dishes in the sink, and clutter everywhere.
 It's extremely difficult to relax in those conditions.

 Handle the Laundry